OpenLibreAI/OpenLibreAI-android/README.md

-# OpenLibreAI
+# OpenLibreAI Android

 ## Phase One
-In phase one of the OpenLibreAI project, the plan is to implemeent the OpenLibreAI Android app and the OpenLibreStudio app
+In phase one of the OpenLibreAI project, the plan is to implemeent the OpenLibreAI Android app, OpenLibreAI iOS app and the OpenLibreStudio web app

-OpenLibre Android app is an AI Assistant and AI Agent which interacts over API interface with various LLMs
+OpenLibreAI app is an AI Assistant and AI Agent which interacts over API interface with various LLMs

 ## Overview